R-802/Sorting-Algorithm-Visualizer/README.md

 </div>
 The Sorting Algorithm Visualizer is a Java-based program that provides a graphical user interface (GUI) for visualizing various sorting algorithms in real-time.
 Users can interact with the visualizer to observe the sorting process, customize parameters, and control the sorting animations.

+## Todo/Improvements
+- [ ] Fix audio glitches on large numbers of elements
+- [ ] Fix sound on end of sort animation
+- [ ] Fix pause and resume functionality
+- [ ] Fix the glitch on divider adjustment
+- [ ] Fix animation speed
+- [ ] Currently pause doesn't pause the program instantly, lota glitches there
+- [ ] Expand the range of supported sorting algorithms
+- [ ] Find a different mechanism to select sorting algorithms.
+Fine for now, but we'll eventually run out of button room.

 ## Table of Contents

 - [Overview](#overview)